 Redwood City, CA 94063

-Please note, only SMCBA team is moving from suite 200 to suite 150.
-The Private Defender Program team will not be impacted.
+Please note, only SMCBA team moved from suite 200 to suite 150.
+The Private Defender Program team will remain in suite 200.

 If you have any questions, please email us at email@example.com.